HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

-# HCL FlexNet License and Delivery Portal instance for entitlement checking
+# FlexNet Software Delivery Portal Entitlement Checking

 ## Prerequisites
-The following elements are the prerequisites for configuring the DX Cloud Native V9.5 entitlements to be deployed to supported Kubernetes platforms on your HCL FlexNet License and Delivery Portal instance for entitlement checking:
+The following elements are the prerequisites for configuring the HCL DX Cloud Native V9.5 entitlements to be deployed on supported Kubernetes platforms using the FlexNet License and Delivery Portal for entitlement checking:

 -   HCL Software Account and access to the [HCL Software License & Delivery Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344).
 -   A valid [HCL DX Cloud Native 9.5 (Tier 1 – 7)](https://www.hcltechsw.com/wps/wcm/connect/61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d/HCL+Digital+Experience+Cloud+Native+v9.5.pdf?MOD=AJPERES&CONVERT_TO=url&CACHEID=ROOTWORKSPACE-61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d-n-MmIad) offering parts have been purchased and issued by the HCL Software licensing team.
 -   Your DX Cloud Native 9.5 (Tier 1 – 7) entitlements are mapped to your HCL Software License portal instances.
     ![DX Cloud Native 9.5 (Tier 1 – 7) entitlements](../../software_licensing_portal/_img/DX_cloud_native_entitlements.png)
-See the "How to check your entitlements" and "Map entitlements" sections in: [What is the HCL Software License & Download Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8) for guidance in locating and mapping your entitlements on your deployment servers.
+See the "How to check your entitlements" and "Map entitlements" sections in: [What is the HCL Software License & Download Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8) for guidance in locating and mapping your entitlements to your deployments.
--   A plan you must implement to deploy or update an [HCL DX 9.5 Container Update CF207](../../../../whatsnew/cf20/newcf207.md) or later release.
+-   A plan to deploy or update to [HCL DX 9.5 Container Update CF207](../../../../whatsnew/cf20/newcf207.md) or later release, if currently using a prior version.

 Review the architecture that presents the License Manager component of HCL DX v9.5 Container Update software, which follows in the next section.

 ## Architecture
-The License Manager component communicates with the HCL FlexNet server to validate license entitlement at set periods for HCL Digital Experience Cloud Native V9.5 Tier 1 – 7 software after you configure it in the DX Cloud Native 9.5 deployment Helm chart.
+The License Manager component communicates with the HCL FlexNet server to validate license entitlement at set periods for HCL Digital Experience Cloud Native V9.5 Tier 1 – 7 software after you configure it via the DX Cloud Native 9.5 deployment Helm chart.
 The License Manager component also transmits user session consumption from your production DX Cloud Native 9.5 deployments to their specific FlexNet entitlements dashboard.

 ![](../../software_licensing_portal/_img/DX_95_container_update_software_architecture_license_manager_component.png)